 On March 14, 2014, the four putative U.S. class actions were consolidated in the U.S. District Court for the Southern District of New York, and on May 27, 2014, a consolidated amended class action complaint was filed.
 On March 13, 2015, the Court issued an order granting the Company's motion to dismiss.
 The Court denied the plaintiffs' motion for reconsideration and for leave to file an amended complaint on November 13, 2015.
 On August 24, 2016, the U.S. Court of Appeals for the Second Circuit affirmed the District Court order dismissing the complaint, but vacated the order denying leave to amend and remanded to the District Court for further proceedings in connection with the plaintiffs' request for leave to amend.
 The Court granted the plaintiffs' motion for leave to amend on September 13, 2017.
 On September 29, 2017, the plaintiffs filed a second consolidated amended class action complaint (the "Second Amended Complaint"), which added the Company's former Chief Legal Officer as a defendant.
 The Court denied the motion to dismiss the Second Amended Complaint on March 19, 2018.
 On January 4, 2019, the Court issued an order placing the case on its suspense calendar but allowed fact and expert discovery to continue.
 On August 2, 2019, the Magistrate Judge issued a Report and Recommendation that the Court grant the defendants' motion for judgment on the pleadings dismissing the claims of additional plaintiffs Cho and Ulug.
 On September 24, 2019, the District Court Judge accepted the Magistrate Judge's recommendation and dismissed the claims of Cho and Ulug against all defendants.
 On October 17, 2019, Cho and Ulug filed a Notice of Appeal.
-Cho and Ulug filed their opening brief on February 20, 2020, the Company filed its opposition brief on May 21, 2020, and Cho and Ulug filed their reply brief on June 11, 2020.
-Fact discovery was completed on January 31, 2020, and expert discovery is scheduled to be completed by November 13, 2020.
+Cho and Ulug filed their opening brief on February 20, 2020, the Company filed its opposition brief on May 21, 2020, Cho and Ulug filed their reply brief on June 11, 2020, and oral argument was held on October 30, 2020.
 The Court removed the case from its suspense calendar on May 29, 2020.
-Plaintiffs filed a motion for class certification on June 8, 2020, the defendants filed oppositions on August 10, 2020, and the plaintiffs' reply is due September 28, 2020.
+Plaintiffs filed a motion for class certification on June 8, 2020, the defendants filed oppositions on August 10, 2020, and the plaintiffs filed a reply on September 28, 2020.
+All discovery was completed as of November 13, 2020.
 No other dates have been set.